jhorzek/lessLM/README.md

 Assuming that our model is set up, we are ready to link everything to [lessSEM](https://github.com/jhorzek/lessSEM).
 First, create a new file (we called ours src/optimization.cpp).
-Here, it is important to include the lessSEM.hpp headers (see src/optimization.cpp).
+Here, it is important to include the lessSEM.h headers (see src/optimization.cpp).
 All further steps necessary to use the [lessSEM](https://github.com/jhorzek/lessSEM) optimizers are outlined in the comments included in the new file src/optimization.cpp.
 Open this file and follow the instructions.